chainwikinet/wikijs-farm-content/supply.md

 This requires some math.
 [Contribute!](/contribute)

-As of right now ( 2020-09-07 UTC 16:00), there are approximately 48 000 FARM tokens in existance.
+As of right now ( 2020-09-07 UTC 16:00), there are approximately 48 000 FARM tokens in existence.

 Week 1: 57569.1 released (1.15% of supply)
 Week 2: 51676.2 released (1.03% of supply)